hotwax/oms-documentation/Fulfillment/APIs/Shipping label and packing slip.md

 # Label and packing slip API

 Downloads a shipping label in PDF format for the shipment.
-To download the shipping label PDF, you will need to call the /LabelAndPackingSlip.pdf endpoint with the POST method.
+To download the shipping label PDF, you will need to call the /LabelAndPackingSlip.pdf endpoint with the `/POST` method.

 ## Request